 White vinegar is a natural disinfectant.
 It contains 5% acetic acid, which has antimicrobial properties.
 It's also great at cutting through grease and grime, so it's perfect for cleaning kitchen surfaces like stovetops, tables, and counters.
 Vinegar on it its own is quite pungent, so I mixed it with equal parts water to help dilute it.

 This is a great cleaner for nearly every surface, with the exception of soft stones, like marble countertops.
 (For marble, we recommend a gentler cleaner of dish soap mixed with hot water.)

 While you can certainly use just the vinegar-water mixture to clean, I always add a few drops or more of essential oil.
 For this cleaner, I used tea tree oil and grapefruit essential oil, as they both have antibacterial and antiseptic properties.
 (Plus, they smell great!)

 What You Need

-- Gather your supplies.
-You'll need a 16-ounce glass bottle with spray attachment, 1 cup distilled white vinegar, 1 cup water, 3 drops tea tree oil, and 3 drops grapefruit essential oil.
+- Gather your supplies: You'll need a 16-ounce glass bottle with a spray attachment, 1 cup distilled white vinegar, 1 cup water, 3 drops tea tree oil, and 3 drops grapefruit essential oil.

 - The essential oils tend to sit at the top of the bottle, so be sure to shake vigorously before spraying on any surfaces.